A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

-.\\ Participants felt that the immersive dining format---particularly the use of napkin hoods and live/mechanical elements---provoked strong sensory engagement and elicited intense emotional responses.
+Participants felt that the immersive dining format---particularly the use of napkin hoods and live/mechanical elements---provoked strong sensory engagement and elicited intense emotional responses.
 Several highlighted the hooded moment as especially impactful, though their interpretations diverged.
-P2 described how covering heads with napkins transformed the room: conversation ceased and a collective silence emerged, \textit{“like putting a cover over a birdcage.”} Rather than diminishing sociality, this paradoxically heightened his awareness of others: he became \textit{“hyper-aware of the other people eating around me,”} sensing a subtle connection through shared quietude.
-By contrast, P4 found the same setup isolating and unsettling, likening the stillness to lockdown loneliness and wishing for \textit{“more aromas or something”} to enrich the experience.
+P2 described how covering heads with napkins transformed the room: conversation ceased and a collective silence emerged, \textit{“like putting a cover over a birdcage”}.
+Rather than diminishing sociality, this paradoxically heightened his awareness of others: he became \textit{“hyper-aware of the other people eating around me”}, sensing a subtle connection through shared quietude.
+By contrast, P4 found the same setup isolating and unsettling, likening the stillness to the loneliness of COVID-19 lockdowns.

-Others found the hood sharpened perception of detail.
-P5 noted, \textit{“It does help you focus on that, like this is what you’re eating.”} P6 appreciated the privacy, \textit{“I didn’t really like…watching you eat bones… so it was nice to eat freely and not feel like people were watching me… it made the experience more intimate.”} P3 described the most ambivalent reaction: feelings of \textit{“shame and guilt”} as if engaging in something forbidden, mixed with curiosity and excitement.
+P5 found the hood sharpened perception of detail, including the textures and smells of food, \textit{“It does help you focus on that, like this is what you’re eating.”} P6 appreciated the privacy, \textit{“I didn’t really like…watching you eat bones… so it was nice to eat freely and not feel like people were watching me… it made the experience more intimate and helped me really focus on the act of eating.”} P3 described the most ambivalent reaction: feelings of \textit{“shame and guilt”} as if engaging in something forbidden, mixed with curiosity and excitement.
 Crucially, she stressed that these tensions stemmed less from the food itself than from the performative act of concealment.
 For her, hiding under a napkin generated novelty, surprise, and playfulness alongside discomfort.

-These divergent responses show how ritualized interventions can shift social dynamics, provoking new avenues for reflection.
-The napkin ritual was not simply an immersive act: it reshaped sensory perception, interpersonal awareness, and ethical imagination.
+Overall, these divergent responses show how ritualized interventions can shift social dynamics and reshape sensory perception, interpersonal awareness, and ethical imagination, provoking new avenues for reflection.

-By immersing participants in unfamiliar sensory worlds, the dinner-in-the-drama offered an embodied glimpse of futures that lies between plausible and preposterous \cite{robotmeat}---where biohybrid robots might be consumed to preserve or revive a dying tradition such as eating Ortolan Bunting.
-These experiences opened participants to explore other radical potentials: futures not only technologically novel but culturally and sensorially alien to current norms.